18F/handbook/docs/welcome-to-civicactions/training/orientation-meetings.md

 * Discussion of [working hours expectations](../policies/workplace-guidelines.md) and flexibility
 * Have a general set schedule / core hours
 * Put appointments in your personal calendar
-* Ping Slack if you’re just going offline for a short while
+* Ping Slack if you're just going offline for a short while
-* Basically, let your team know if/when you’re not available
+* Basically, let your team know if/when you're not available
-* Over-communicate if you’re going offline (vacation, lunch, appointment, etc.)
+* Over-communicate if you're going offline (vacation, lunch, appointment, etc.)
-* Attend pre-scheduled meetings and notify your manager/PM if you can’t be
+* Attend pre-scheduled meetings and notify your manager/PM if you can't be
 * Introduction to billable utilization goals:
 * Split projects: 80% (32 hours / week)
 * Full time on one project: 85% (34 hours / week)